 Similarly, a student may apply directly to the administration office in writing for consideration of extenuating circumstances in the event that they miss a deadline due to unforeseen circumstances.
 These should also include relevant supporting documentation.
-Such applications may be considered by one or all of the Course Leader, Academy Director and Academic Director as necessary and will not be decided by the module leader.
+Such applications may be considered by one or all of the Course Leader, Director of Actor Training and Postgraduate Study, Academy Director and Academic Director as necessary and will not be decided by the module leader.

 Applications for extenuating circumstances will be considered sympathetically and treated with the strictest confidence.